blueOkiris/EmbeddedLinuxClass/hw08/README.md

 > Now run the example in [6] but move the output pin to P9_31

-Once again I'm using P8_12
+Once again I'm using P8_12.
+Modified program is in `hw08/pru-examples/05/pwm1.pru0.c`

 > Do a ‘scope capture with the delays added to make the waveform symmetric and at 50 MHz.